-Opportunities for using ICT are regularly provided through the schemes of work.
+Opportunities for using ICT are provided.
 Teachers use an open approach in lessons, whilst giving due regard to the school behaviour guidelines and the specific ground rules set by each individual class, encouraging pupils to take responsibility for their own behaviour and learning and that of the group.
 Lessons will focus upon discussion, real life scenarios and sign-posting

 Teachers attend inset sessions so that they can develop the knowledge and skills needed to support their own professional development in PSHE and that of their tutor team.
-Outside speakers deliver training sessions to members of staff on specific aspects of the PSHE programme e.g., on-line safety and young people's mental wellbeing.
+Outside speakers deliver sessions to students e.g. Brook (RSE).

-Tutors and Year Heads are expected to make themselves aware of individual pupils' needs and backgrounds, and to take these into account when planning lessons.
+Tutors and Year Heads are expected to make themselves aware of SEND students and individual pupils' needs and backgrounds, and to take these into account when planning lessons.
 In the teaching of sensitive subjects such as family problems and bereavement, the needs of individual pupils', where these are known, will be taken into consideration, and if necessary, pupils may be given the option to work privately for the duration of the topic.

 Policy Written by: PW July 2010

 Approved by: Governors August 2019

-Reviewed annually by: CL September 2021
+Reviewed annually by: CL September 2023

-Date for Review: SLT September 20220
+Date for Review: SLT September 2024